 Conclusion

-Commercial plumbing problems don’t wait for a convenient time, and they don’t get cheaper the longer you ignore them.
-A slow drain today becomes a $1,200 hydro-jetting job next month.
-The warning signs are almost always there early.
+Commercial plumbing problems do not wait for a convenient time, and they do not shrink the longer you ignore them.
+A slow drain today becomes a full hydro-jetting job next month.
+The warning signs almost always show up early.
 The only question is whether you act on them.

 Frequently Asked Questions